-‘Shouldn’t Have Been Treated Like That’: African American Security Guard Heads To Work, Stopped By Ross Park Mall Guards
+‘Shouldn’t Have Been Treated Like That’: African-American Security Guard Heads To Work, Stopped By Ross Park Mall Guards

 Follow KDKA-TV: Facebook | Twitter

 ROSS TOWNSHIP, Pa.
-(KDKA) — An African American security guard is wondering if he was racially profiled by Ross Park Mall security last night when they stopped him on his way to work.
+(KDKA) — An African-American security guard is wondering if he was racially profiled by Ross Park Mall security last night when they stopped him on his way to work.

 It was just after 7:30 p.m.
 Thursday night when Chris Sellers was stopped on the upper level of the mall as he was walking to his security job at Louis Vuitton.